Mykhailo1986/GCODE_post-processing/README.md

 ## Usage

-~~1.
-Launch PrusaSlicer and import your 3D model.
+1. Launch PrusaSlicer and import your 3D model.
-~2.
-Configure your print settings as desired.
+2. Configure your print settings as desired.
-~3.
-In PrusaSlicer, navigate to **Print Settings** -> **Output Options** -> **Post-processing scripts**.
+3. In PrusaSlicer, navigate to **Print Settings** -> **Output Options** -> **Post-processing scripts**.
-~5.
-Click Open to add the script to your PrusaSlicer configuration.
+4. Іnsert (or type) the absolute path to the script (e.g., C:\Users\***\Desktop\3D\progs\PostProcessing-Script-for-PrusaSlicer\dist\PostProcessing-Script-for-PrusaSlicer.exe) to add the script to the PrusaSlicer configuration.

+6. Slice your model as usual and export the G-code.
-~6.
-Adjust any parameters or settings within the script if required.
+7. Adjust any parameters or settings within the script if required.
-~7.
-Slice your model as usual and export the G-code.
+#or
 **Just drag the G-code file onto the executable file.**

 ## Contributing